+Name of Public PIC Development ID: Conversion type Transfer of

+Housing Project: Ida (PBV or PBRA): Assistance:

+IV NY009000005 PBV

+0-40'

+' /)

+Total Units: 226 Pre-RAD Unity Post-RAD Unit Type Capital Fund

+Units Type: if different: allocation of

+Family/General Development:

+Occupancy 1.The 2020 CFP

+award for

+NY009000005

+(including 2 King

+Building units) was

+\$703,323, which

+• included DDTF

+funding of

+\$188,918.
+CFP

+funds of 467,365

+available in the

+conversion year and necessary for

+successful

+conversion will be

+allocated to this

+development.

-Name of Public Housing Project: Ida IV PIC Development ID: NY009000005 Conversion type (PBV or PBRA): PBV Transfer of Assistance: Total Units: 226 Units Pre-RAD Unity Type: Family/General Occupancy Post-RAD Unit Type if different: Capital Fund allocation of Development: 1.The 2020 CFP award for NY009000005 (including 2 King Building units) was \$703,323, which included DDTF funding of \$188,918.
-CFP funds of 467,365 available in the conversion year and necessary for successful conversion will be allocated to this development.
-Bedroom Type Number of Units Pre-Conversion Number of Units Post-Conversion Change in Number of Units per Bedroom Type and Why 0 Bedroom 100 140 Market studies indicated there was a trend toward studio apartments so the number was increased.
-1 Bedroom 124 84 Market studies caused us to change some units to studios.
+Bedroom Type Number of Units Pre-Conversion Number of Units Post-Conversion Change in Number of Units per Bedroom Type and Why 0 Bedroom 140 140 Market studies indicated there was a trend toward studio apartments so the number was increased.
+1 Bedroom 84 84 Market studies caused us to change some units to studios.

-\Note there are two 1 Bedroom units the are not part of the RAD conversion.
+\Note there are two 1 Bedroom units that are not part of the RAD conversion.
 These units (27-29 North Swan Street) will be moved to Amp 1 in PIC as soon as it become possible to do so.

-Name of Public Housing Project: Ida PIC Development ID: NY00900002 Conversion type (PBV or PBRA): Transfer of Assistance:
+Name of Public PIC Development ID: Conversion type Transfer of

+Housing Project: Ida NY009000002 (PBV or PBRA): Assistance:

-IV IN 1 00900002 PBV
+IV 111007000002 PBV

 Total Units: 134 Pre-RAD Unit Type: Post-RAD Unit Type Capital Fund

 Units Family/General if different: (same) allocation of

 Occupancy Development:

-2. The 2020 CFP award for NY009000002 was \$213,341.
-CFP funds of 39,404 available in the conversion year (2021)and necessary for successful conversion will be allocated to this development.

-Bedroom Type Number of Units Number of Units Change in Number

-Pre-Conversion Post-Conversion of Units per

-Bedroom Type and Why

-1 Bedroom 8 8 Existing Bedroom

-) ' sizing fits community needs at this location

-2 Bedroom 62 62 Existing Bedroom

-sizing fits community needs at this location

-3 Bedroom 52 52 Existing Bedroom

-sizing fits community

-needs at this location

-4 Bedroom 12 12 Existing Bedroom

-sizing fits community

-needs at this location
+2.The 2020 CFP

+award for

+e NY009000002 was

+\$213,341.
+CFP

+funds of 39,404

+available in the

+A X Y conversion year

+X Y (2021) and

+necessary for

+successful

+conversion will be

+allocated to this

+development.

+Bedroom Type Number of Units Pre-Conversion Number of Units Post-Conversion Change in Number of Units per Bedroom Type and Why 1 Bedroom 8 8 Existing Bedroom sizing fits community needs at this location 2 Bedroom 62 62 Existing Bedroom sizing fits community needs at this location 3 Bedroom 52 52 Existing Bedroom sizing fits community needs at this location 4 Bedroom 12 12 Existing Bedroom sizing fits community needs at this location